DS4Earth/Assignments/Assignment_1/README.md

-# Lecture 1: Intro to Python and Numpy #
+# Assignment 1: Intro to Python and Numpy #

+Complete the Jupyter notebook in this repository using one of two options (your choice)

+1) Open in Google Colaboratory by following the link below:
 * Intro to Python [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/DS4Earth/Assignments/blob/master/Assignment_1/intro_to_python.ipynb)

+2) Open in a Pangeo binderhub, which is a Jupyter hub provided by the open-source geoscience project [Pangeo] (pangeo.io).
+Pangeo operates two Jupyter hubs, [ocean.pangeo.io] (ocean.pangeo.io) and [hyrdo.pangeo.io] (hydro.pangeo.io).
+For this class, let's use [ocean.pangeo.io] (ocean.pangeo.io), but hydro can be a backup.